saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week4.md

-# 🔐 Week 4 – Network Services & Firewall Configuration
+# 🔐 Week 4 – Network Services, SSH & Firewall Configuration

 ---

 ## 1. Introduction

 Week 4 focused on implementing **network-level security controls** to protect the Ubuntu Server from unauthorised access.
-Unlike previous weeks that concentrated on monitoring and analysis, this week applied **active protection mechanisms** to control incoming network traffic.
+Unlike earlier weeks that focused on planning and monitoring, this week applied **active operating system security mechanisms** to restrict access and enforce administrative boundaries.

-The main objective was to minimise the system’s attack surface by allowing only essential services.
+All system administration was performed **remotely via SSH from the workstation**, in line with the coursework administrative constraint.

 ---